 The Advent Celebration topics below may also be adapted into keynote messages

-Designed to offer a beautiful, intimate way to celebrate the season, these two-hour celebrations combine multimedia presentations of great art, music and message with time for reflection and discussion.
+Designed to offer a beautiful, intimate way to celebrate the season, these two-hour celebrations combine multimedia presentations of great art, music and message with time for reflection.
 Participants explore the Advent topics below through Scripture, art and music.
 They are then given an Advent Guide with Scripture and questions and released to find their own space where they can read, reflect and prayerfully respond.
-After the reflection time the group regathers for discussion.
+After the reflection time the group regathers for a wrap-up.
 May be presented anywhere your group has access to video projection (with sound) or a large screen TV and room to spread out–from homes to churches.
 The event can conclude with lunch or tea.
 Participants may want to bring their own floor pillow, candle and Christmas mug.

 Mary Overshadowed: An angel materializes out of thin air.
 Huge and powerful.
 But greeting this betrothed peasant girl with great honor and bearing gifts.
 Good news: You will bear the long-awaited Messiah.
 Great joy for everyone.
 But costly.
 At this point she has no idea.
 She only knows that God is asking her to be an open vessel that he will overshadow and fill with all his love, joy and goodness in the depths of her being.
 She yields and says yes.
 He gives her another gift: an understanding friend for the hard journey ahead.
 Hard, but joyful beyond imagining.
 How do we respond to the call to live a role in God’s story that feels so overwhelming?
 Even dangerous?
 How do we respond to the offer of intimacy with God?